|Oh hello there, I didn't notice you getting choke-slammed out of hyperspace!|

 Because Grand Moff Tarkin can run a variety of fleets, there's a few different ways to use Interdictors with him.
 My favorite is running an Interdoctor build and having Tarkin spam repair tokens later on.
 With a whole fleet repairing continuously, it can be difficult to crack through into your heavier ships.
 I won't claim this particular combination is top tier, but it is fun.

 Vader at first seems an odd choice here, but he actually works fairly well with an Interdictor.
-Because the Interdictor has 2 contains to spend for rerolls, Vader can get blue critical upgrades to fire pretty consistently.
+Because the Interdictor has 2 contains to spend for rerolls, Vader can get blue critical upgrades like Heavy Ion Emplacements to fire pretty consistently.
 This combined with rerolling blank red dice and in most cases accuracy results from both dice colors ups the damage output of the Interdictor fairly well.
 The Interdictor itself can also add some fun tricks to Vader's fleet, making it a bit more nuanced.
 Good uses of Targeting Scrambler can also allow some of your ships to avoid problems caused by exhausted defense tokens due to Vader whipping the crews into shape.
 The main problem with this combination is the expense (Tarkin has this issue too): Vader himself is an expensive commander and the Interdictor is a relatively expensive ship that punches below its weight class.
 It can be tough to get a fleet that feels "complete" at 400 points here.
 At 500+ points, it's much less of an issue.